-All of the stock options referenced above and set forth in the 2011 Grants of Plan-Based Awards table were issued under our 2006 Stock Plan and were granted with an exercise price per share equal to the fair market value of our common stock on the date of grant, which, in accordance with our 2006 Stock Plan, is the closing price of our common stock on the date of grant as reported by The Nasdaq Global Market.
+All of the stock options referenced above and set forth in the 2012 Grants of Plan-Based Awards table were issued under our 2006 Stock Plan and were granted with an exercise price per share equal to the fair market value of our common stock on the date of grant, which, in accordance with our 2006 Stock Plan, is the closing price of our common stock on the date of grant as reported by The Nasdaq Global Market.
 Stock option and restricted stock awards under our 2006 Stock Plan may vest in full upon a termination within six months following a change of control, and are subject to accelerated vesting under the severance and change of control agreements discussed below under "-Potential Payments Upon Termination or Change of Control."

-Fiscal Year 2011 Performance Bonuses
+Fiscal Year 2012 Performance Bonuses

-As discussed above in the Compensation Discussion and Analysis under "Annual Bonus," the Compensation Committee approved our executives' bonus awards for 2011 performance in March 2012 following a review of progress against each of the specific 2011 corporate, financial, and operational goals.
-The Compensation Committee concluded that while we did not achieve all corporate goals in 2011 at optimal levels, including certain partnership objectives formulated at the beginning of the year, we successfully exceeded expectations with respect to others goals, in particular, enhancing the value and strategic position of the ganetespib program, as well as the fact that we secured financing on attractive terms.
+As discussed above in the Compensation Discussion and Analysis under "-Annual Bonus," the Compensation Committee approved our executives' bonus awards for 2012 performance in March 2013 following a review of progress against each of the specific 2012 corporate, financial, and operational goals.
+The Compensation Committee concluded that while we did not achieve all corporate goals in 2012 at optimal levels, including certain partnership objectives formulated at the beginning of the year, we successfully exceeded expectations with respect to others goals, in particular, enhancing the value and strategic position of the ganetespib program.
 In addition, the Compensation Committee considered individual performance in assessing the appropriate level of cash bonus awarded to our executives at the Vice President level and above, including our named executive officers.
-Balancing these factors, the Compensation Committee decided to award a cash bonus in the 50-100% range to our executives at the Vice President level and above, and more specifically, at the 90% target level to three of our five named executive officers, Dr. Bahcall, Mr. Ehrlich, and Dr. Koya.
-Based on the failure to meet certain partnership objectives, Mr. Singh was awarded 65% of his target bonus amount.
-Dr. Vukovic was awarded 100% of his target bonus amount to reflect exceptional individual performance in connection with our ganetespib clinical program.
+Balancing these factors, the Compensation Committee decided to award a cash bonus in the 80-100% range to our executives at the Vice President level and above, and more specifically, at the 100% target level for all five named executive officers.

-Outstanding Equity Awards at 2011 Fiscal Year-End
+Outstanding Equity Awards at 2012 Fiscal Year-End

-The following table shows stock options and shares of unvested stock held by each of the executive officers named in the Summary Compensation Table as of December 31, 2011, the last day of our fiscal year.
+The following table shows stock options and shares of unvested stock held by each of the executive officers named in the Summary Compensation Table as of December 31, 2012, the last day of our fiscal year.